Max Planck Institute for Legal History and Legal Theory: Publications

 Since 2002 the institute's journal Rechtsgeschichte appears annually in print at Klostermann Verlag and is simultaneously available through open access since 2012.
 Its predecessors were IUS COMMUNE, journal for European legal history (1967-2001), and the Rechtshistorisches Journal (journal on legal history, 1982–2001).
 Research results of the institute are also published as working papers, pre-print editions or in a post-print format in the Legal History Research Paper Series, which has appeared online as SSRN since 2012.
 Beyond the journals, a number of book series reflect the work at the institute, i.e. Global Perspectives on Legal History, Studien zur europäischen Rechtsgeschichte, Studien zu Policey und Policeywissenschaft or methodica - Einführung in die rechtshistorische Forschung.

 Organisation

 The institute has roughly 60 researchers from various regions of the world.
 They are working in the three departments – European and Comparative Legal History (Department Stefan Vogenauer) and Historical Regimes of Normativity (Department Thomas Duve) and Multidisciplinary Theory of Law (Department Marietta Auer) – and the currently three Max Planck Research Groups.
 In addition, there is a research group "IberLAND - Beyond Property: Law and Land in the Iberian World, 1510-1850" which is funded by the European Research Council with 1.9M Euros for a period of five years (2021-2026).

 Friends and supporters of the institute founded an association in 2003, which is called "Freunde des Frankfurter Max-Planck-Instituts für europäische Rechtsgeschichte e.V.".

+Max Planck Law

+The institute is part of the research network Max Planck Law.